Bamidele0102/alx-system_engineering-devops/README.md

 ## Description
 This repository contains programs written for the system engineering and DevOps track at ALX.
-In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks.
-I learned about the OSI model and various Linux networking tools.
-Further, I configured a distributed system - two web servers and one load balancer - for deployment of my AirBnB project using Nginx, HAProxy, certbot, ufw, and MySQL.
+In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks. <-- I learned about the OSI model and various Linux networking tools.
+Further, I configured a distributed system - two web servers and one load balancer - for deployment of my AirBnB project using Nginx, HAProxy, certbot, ufw, and MySQL-->.

 ## Structure
 The specific list of projects